 The most recent information from the Community Speed Watch Team is –

-Our new Chairman is Councillor Jackie Gregory with Councillor Dennis Hall as Vice-Chairman.
+Our new Chairman is Councillor Dennis Hall with Councillor Patrick Driscoll as Vice-Chairman.
 They will continue to strongly represent the interests of North Lodge within Chester-le-Street and the County.

 The next meeting of North Lodge Parish Council will be held at Park View Lower School, Lombard Drive, Chester-le-Street, DH3 4BB, starting at 6.30pm on Tuesday 20th July 2021.

 Please note that, due to Covid-19 restrictions, if you wish to attend this meeting you MUST advise the Clerk beforehand to ensure that the maximum capacity of the room is not exceeded.